-BIOS has been there in our computers since the days of DOS – Disk Operating System… even prior to the structured DOS created by Microsoft.
+BIOS has been there in our computers since the days of DOS – Disk Operating System… even before the structured DOS created by Microsoft.
 It is one of the most important components of the computer though it does not take the credit by appearing on your screen regularly.
-This post also looks at the most basic component of computers and explains why is it required in computers for computers to work.
+This post also looks at the most basic component of computers and explains why it is required in computers for computers to work.

 What is BIOS

 BIOS is a firmware, in short.
 It is stored on a chip on the part of the computer motherboard and is basically, a set of instructions that run to help load the operating system.
 You OS would fail to load, if not for the BIOS!

 When you turn on the computer, BIOS instructions are initiated.
 These instructions make it check the RAM and the Processor (for faults) on your computer.

 - It enumerates the RAM by checking each compartment to see if all of them are working.